BIMSBbioinfo/janggu/docs/installation.rst

 MongoDb for storing evalutation results
 ---------------------------------------

-beluga provides a model evaluation utility for dumping prediction performances into a MongoDb instance.
+janggo provides a model evaluation utility for dumping prediction performances into a MongoDb instance.
 Afterwards, model comparison and hypothesis testing based on the adequacy of different model variants can be easily done by